zfoo-project/zfoo/storage/README.md

 - Take advantage of the reflection nature of the Java dynamic language to parse Excel without any code

+- null safe, empty strings resolve to strings of length 0, and empty collections resolve to sets of length 0

 - Support Excel to export json, csv files

 ### Ⅱ. Automatic mapping